prithwish249/create-vite-tailwind/README.md

 # Create Vite Tailwind Unique

-A CLI tool to create a Vite + Tailwind CSS React project with a single click.
+A CLI tool to create a Vite + Tailwind CSS React project with a single command.

 ### Download the Package